For adults with type 2 diabetes (T2D) and established CVD,

 for the composite primary endpoint

-After 2 years, Ozempic® significantly reduced the risk of MACE (CV death, nonfatal MI, or nonfatal stroke)1,a
+After 2 years, Ozempic® (semaglutide) significantly lowered the risk of MACE (nonfatal MI, nonfatal stroke, or CV death)1,a

 aResults apply to Ozempic® 0.5 mg and 1 mg plus standard of care vs placebo plus standard of care.